-Our opinion on the financial statements and supplementary information does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.

-Our responsibility is to read the other information and consider whether it is materially inconsistent with the financial statements and supplementary information, or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If so, we are required to report that fact.
-We have nothing to report in this regard.
+Our responsibility is to read the other information identified above when it becomes available and consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.